Peginterferon (Brands: Pegasys, PEG-Intron)

 What are the possible side effects of peginterferon?

 Peginterferon can cause a number of side effects, including some serious ones.
-Peginterferon may cause serious side effects, including:
+Peginterferon may cause serious side effects.
+This is not a complete list of possible adverse effects, but some side effects can include:

 - Depression and suicidal thoughts, which can be fatal